NaveenKumar-Y/ai-devops-demo-app/README.md

 # AI DevOps Agent

-This is a personal project where I built an AI agent to help me with DevOps tasks.
+This is a personal project where I built an simple AI agent to help me with DevOps tasks.
 It runs on a server (I used an Azure VM) and listens to my GitHub account(Organization).

 Basically, whenever I create a new repository or open a Pull Request, this agent wakes up and does the work for me.